snackdriven/meh-trics/DEVELOPMENT.md

 ## Prerequisites

 If this is your first time using Encore, you need to install the CLI that runs the local development environment.
-Use the appropriate command for your system:
+This project also relies on [Bun](https://bun.sh/) for managing dependencies.
+Use the appropriate commands for your system:

 - **macOS:** `brew install encoredev/tap/encore`
 - **Linux:** `curl -L https://encore.dev/install.sh | bash`
 - **Windows:** `iwr https://encore.dev/install.ps1 | iex`
+- **Install Bun:** `curl -fsSL https://bun.sh/install | bash`

 ## Running the Application